WeatherRoutingTool.algorithms package

 wt (WeatherCond) – Weather data

-constraints_list (ConstraintsList) – List of constraints on the routing
+constraints_list (ConstraintsList) – List of constraints

 verbose (bool, optional) – sets verbosity, defaults to False